-All of these costly treatment options only address issues that are skin-deep, and therefore fail to make any impact on the true underlying agents that actually contribute to these symptoms of aging.
+All of these costly treatment options only address issues that are skin-deep and therefore fail to make an impact on the true underlying agents that actually contribute to these symptoms of aging.

 Age management, on the other hand, takes a more powerful and all-encompassing approach to wellness and aging.
 By addressing all of the internal and external factors that can compromise wellness as we age, physicians specializing in age management effectively tackle health challenges from the inside out.
 Increased energy levels, weight management, better sleep, improved cognitive function, and stabilized libido are the end result, with a more vibrant, lean, and youthful appearance simply being an added benefit.